 My foreshadowing at the beginning of this post is reiterated here: the crust is something very, very special with this bread.
 It bakes to a shiny, golden hue that crackles and crunches as you bite.
 In the batard above I slashed a bit differently to get that “double ear” you see there (there's an edge on both the left and right side).
 To get this effect, you slash straight down the center with the blade at a 90º angle with the dough (perpendicular).
 I did this in some of my later bakes with this bread because I wanted even more of a dramatic opening in the middle.
 That open area is a little softer than the surrounding crust and is flaky & thin — it almost resembles pastry.
 If I could magically make the entire loaf open up this way I surely would.

 I had to shape this bread rather gently to preserve the open structure of the crumb.
 The soft white wheat almost tears if you tug on it too intensely, your hands need to be gentle yet confident.
 I believe I could open things up even more through fewer shaping movements and more practice.
 Of course, we are always walking that fine line between sufficient tension and gentle handling.

 Beautiful gelatinization and translucent webbing throughout.
-This bread that has a good chunk of whole wheat flour in it yet tastes nothing even remotely close to whole wheat.
-It’s sweet and creamy, absolutely no bitterness present and holds up surprisingly well to robustly flavored accompaniment like sharp cheddar or gorgonzola.
-However, I have found a particular fondness to toasted, slightly warm slices topped with thinly shaved manchego.
+This bread with a good chunk of whole wheat flour in it yet tastes nothing even remotely close to whole wheat.
+It’s sweet and creamy, absolutely no bitterness present, and holds up surprisingly well to robustly flavored accompaniment like sharp cheddar or gorgonzola.
+However, I have found a particular fondness for toasted, slightly warm slices topped with thinly shaved manchego.
 Heaven.

 White Sonora Resources

 This is where I purchased my 10-pound sack of White Sonora berries for milling.
 A great resource for not only white Sonora but other grains, especially if you live in Arizona!

 At the time of this writing fresh milled white Sonora flour is available here (no wheat berries, their offering is already milled).
 Grist & Toll has a fantastic reputation for high-quality grains.